JohnLCaron/cdm-kotlin/Readme.md

 #### Why kotlin?

 Kotlin is a modern, statically typed, garbage-collected language suitable for large development projects.
-It has many new features for safer and more concise code, and is a clear improvement over Java, without giving up any of Java's strengths.
+It has many new features for safer (like null-safety) and more concise (like functional idioms) code, and is a great improvement over Java, without giving up any of Java's strengths.
 Kotlin will attract the next generation of serious open-source developers, and hopefully some of them will be willing to keep this library working into the unforeseeable future.

 ### What about performance?